chan2git/elastic-detection-lab/lab-recap.md

 # Alert Scenario 2

 ## Overview
-A dropper file will contain a script to determine if Microsoft Defender is enabled or disabled on the Windows 11 VM.
-If the Microsoft Defender is disabled, then the dropper file will then download a malicious script to execute a remote reverse shell to connect the Windows 11 VM to ParrotOS.
+A dropper file located on the Windows 11 VM will contain a script to determine if Microsoft Defender is enabled or disabled.
+If Microsoft Defender is disabled, then the dropper file will then download a malicious script to execute a remote reverse shell to connect to the ParrotOS VM.

-Detections will be created to alert on downloading the initial dropper file, downloading the reverse shell script file, and the execution of a reverse shell connection.
+Detections will be created to alert on downloading batch files on an unusual port, PowerShell scripts being launched from a batch file, batch files downloaded by PowerShell using `Invoke-WebRequest` command, and Command Line/PowerShell commands matching strings potentially found in a malicious Metasploit payload.

 The dropper file contains the below PowerShell script.
 In a nutshell, it runs the `Get-MPComputerStatus` command which returns a list of properties and their values (True, False, etc).
 The script then checks to see if the property `RealTimeProtectionEnabled` (Windows Defender) is equal to false.
 If the property value is equal to false, then execute the designated malicious payload script.